 Getting enough quality sleep is crucial to looking and feeling good — it’s called “beauty sleep” for a reason — but sleep has recently come under fire for possibly contributing to wrinkles.
-Here, Los Angeles eye surgeons at Eyesthetica discusses the claim that certain sleep positions lead to more wrinkles, shares our thoughts and explains what to do about pesky lines.
+Here, Los Angeles eye surgeons at Eyesthetica discuss the claim that certain sleep positions lead to more wrinkles, share our thoughts, and explain what to do about pesky lines.

 The Claim: Sleeping On Your Side Causes More Wrinkles